 Social Media responsibilities:

-The Mandarins have an active Whistleblower reporting mechanism located on the Mandarins web site where corps members, instructional staff, volunteers, parents and drivers can anonymously submit a report or complaint regarding a concern or other issue relative to: harassment, bullying, hazing, embezzlement, safety related issues or inappropriate behavior of a sexual nature from one person to another regardless of age, sexual orientation or status within the organization.
+The Mandarins have an active Whistleblower feature located on the main Mandarins web site where corps members, instructional staff, volunteers, parents, and drivers can go to anonymously submit a report or complaint regarding a concern or other issue relative to: harassment, bullying, hazing, embezzlement, safety related issues or inappropriate behavior of a sexual nature from one person to another regardless of age, sexual orientation or status within the organization.
 The Mandarins take this responsibility very seriously and we investigate every whistleblower submittal quickly in order to maintain the highest safely standards possible.

 After completion of all whistleblower investigations a determination is made:

-- was there credible evidence of an indecent?
+- was there credible evidence of an incident?

 - was the Mandarins code of conduct violated ?

 Based on the specific determination multiple actions may be implemented, up to and including dismissal from the corps and possible criminal reporting to the appropriate law enforcement agency.
 Yes, submittal of a criminal report may be required because the Mandarins are a Mandatory reporting organization.
-Yes, we are bound by California law to report any indecent that breaks California or Federal law.
-And, it doesn’t matter where the indecent took place, ex; in another state that doesn’t have the same laws as California.
-It doesn’t matter as we are required to follow California law at all times, in all places.
+Yes, we are bound by California law to report any incident that breaks California or Federal law.
+And, it doesn’t matter where the incident took place, e.g.; in another state that doesn’t have the same laws as California.
+It doesn’t matter, as we are required to follow California law at all times, in all places.